GOLDFINGER – 20 Trivia Questions

 Kitty Galore.
 But a bright publicity guy staged a photo with Honor Blackman at an event with Prince Philip while Goldfinger was still in production stating that she "would be playing Pussy Galore in the upcoming James Bond film Goldfinger."
 The London Daily Mail headlined the item as “Pussy Meets Prince."
 There were zero complaints from the public so they stuck with the original name.

-17. Following its use in Dr. No and From Russia With Love, what is different --and significant-- about the opening gun barrel logo as it appears in Goldfinger?
+17. What is significant about the opening gun barrel logo as it appears in Goldfinger?

 In Dr. No and From Russia With Love "Bond" walking across and turning and shooting at the gun barrel was played by stunt man Bob Simmons.
-Goldfinger marked the first time that it was actually Sean Connery in the gun barrel logo.
+Goldfinger marked the last time that Bob Simmons appeared in the gun barrel.
+For the next film, Thunderball, the gun barrel logo had to be re-shot because Thunderball was the first Bond film in widescreen Panavision.
+So Sean Connery stepped in and made his first appearance in the gun barrel logo.

 18. What brand of golf balls do Bond and Goldfinger use, respectively?